 Those who told her to "lose 20 stones or die" were utterly reckless, as they were ignorant.
 Rather than fixating on food, they need to train the nervous system to calm down enough over time to release the pattern.
 Then the eating will either lessen on its own, or with a little conscious prompting.

-All that is seen is fat disconnected from a person. i.e "overweight" instead of a person.
-A whole system functioning as a unit, not as a slim person wearing its "overweight" as an all body fat suit.
+All that is seen is fat, disconnected from a person. i.e as "overweight" instead of a person.
+A whole system functioning as a unit, not as a slim person wearing "overweight" as an all body fat suit.

-I truly believe that has made Georgia's situation worse not just physically but psychologically.
-She's had to be freed from her house-it had to be partially demolished-in order treat her after collapse from a seizure.
+I truly believe weight loss dieting has made Georgia's situation worse, not just physically but psychologically.
+She's had to be freed from her house-it had to be partially demolished-in order to treat her after collapse from a seizure.

-Creating a culture of trying to stabilize weight and preserve mobility plus studying actual fat bodies could have actually helped.
+Creating a culture of trying to stabilize weight and preserve mobility plus studying actual fat bodies could have actually helped prevent this.
 Instead the same do or die(t) rules are trotted out mechanically regardless of how utterly inappropriate it is.

 It doesn't seem to matter how many people locked this open ended kind of metabolic state fall prey to this careless malpractice.
 No-one ever seems to learn enough to have the courage to put a stop to it.

 If there was a culture of stabilization, physiotherapy, a holistic and humane attitude-what could Georgia have achieved with her life in the intervening years?
 The problem with people on the edge like this is they are stuck with no where to turn.